- Does Google use the image I send to the Vision API?

 - How does Google protect and ensure the security of the data I send to Vision API?

-- Please refer to the Google Cloud Platform Security page which describes the security measures in place for Google's Cloud Services.
+- Refer to the Google Cloud Security page which describes the security measures in place for Google Cloud Services.

 - Does Google use my data for improving Cloud Vision?